-In addition, upon completion of the acquisition of Anivia, the Company is subject to corporate income taxes in People's Republic of China ("PRC").
+In addition to corporate income taxes in the United States, upon completion of the acquisition of Anivia in February 2022, the Company is subject to corporate income taxes in People's Republic of China ("PRC").
 Anivia and its subsidiaries were subject to BVI or Hong Kong income taxes but did not have any operations for the year ended June 30, 2022.
 DHS, the operating VIE of Anivia, is considered a Controlled Foreign Corporation (CFC) defined under IRC Sec.
 957(a) since the Company indirectly owns more than 50% voting control of DHS as a result of the Transfer Agreement.
 Therefore, DHS is subject to the GILTI Tax.
 DHS is subject to 25% tax rate in PRC.
 The Company made an election to apply the GILTI high-tax exclusion for DHS under the Final Regulations (T.D.
 9902).
-As the result of the election, no GILTI tax was recorded as of June 30, 2022.
-In addition, as a result of the acquisition the Company booked a \$6,094,144 of goodwill.
+As the result of the election, no GILTI tax was recorded as of June 30, 2023 and 2022.
+In addition, as a result of the acquisition, the Company booked a \$6,094,144 of goodwill.
 Since the acquisition was a stock acquisition, the Goodwill is not deductible for tax purposes.